-The U.S. Fish and Wildlife Service announced this week that seven species of bees have been added to the Federal Lists of Endangered and Threatened Wildlife and Plants.
-This is the first time that bees have been included on the U.S. endangered list, and while these species of yellow-faced bees are indigenous only to Hawaii, the news comes at a time when lots of people are talking about the contributions and importance of bees, especially to the economy.
+A few years back, the U.S. Fish and Wildlife Service announced that seven species of bees had been added to the Federal Lists of Endangered and Threatened Wildlife and Plants.
+This was the first time that bees were included on the U.S. endangered list.
+While these species of yellow-faced bees were indigenous only to Hawaii, the news came at a time when lots of people were talking about the contributions and importance of bees, especially to the economy.

 Aside from providing honey, honeybees are responsible for pollinating a majority of the crops consumed in the United States and around the world, from blueberry patches in Maine to almond groves in California.
 But honeybees are facing both natural and manmade threats that are killing them by the millions.
 A major result of these threats — colony collapse disorder — is already being felt in the beekeeping industry, which has reported astounding losses in recent years.

 Robbie Shell, who previously was the editorial director at Knowledge@Wharton, has written a book for middle-grade kids titled Bees on the Roof that calls attention to the scope of these problems.
 Her book is part of a recent trend in publishing called “environmental fiction,” which combines a fictional story with factual information to help readers gain a better understanding of an issue related to our environment.
 Shell hopes her book will teach young people about the importance of honeybees and other pollinators and perhaps even inspire some to become beekeepers, like the kids in Bees on the Roof.

 She recently spoke about the situation facing honeybees on the Knowledge@Wharton radio show on SiriusXM Channel 111 along with Sam Torres, a beekeeper and horticulturalist who owns Keystone Colonies near Philadelphia, Pennsylvania.
 You can listen to the podcast and read the full transcript here.

 Below are some excerpts from the transcript of their radio interview.